1924 British Mount Everest expedition: Planned access route

 The first men to travel this route to the summit were the Chinese in 1960, along the Northeast Ridge.
-The British since 1922 had made their ascent attempts significantly down the ridge, crossed the giant north face to the Great Couloir (later called the "Norton Couloir"), climbed along the borderline of the couloir, and then attempted to reach the summit pyramid.
+The British since 1922 had made their ascent attempts significantly down the ridge, crossed the giant North Face to the Great Couloir (later called the "Norton Couloir"), climbed along the borderline of the couloir, and then attempted to reach the summit pyramid.
 This route was unsuccessful until Reinhold Messner followed it for his solo ascent in 1980.
 The exact route of the Mallory and Irvine ascent is not known.
 They either used the natural Norton/Harris route—cutting diagonally through the Yellow Band ledges to the Northeast Ridge or, possibly, following the North Ridge straight up to the Northeast Ridge.
 It is unknown whether either of them reached the summit.
-The diagonal traverse of the northern face to breach the Second Step strata through the beginning of the Great (Norton) Couloir was a potential alternative to the ridge route, but it is rarely used.
+The diagonal traverse of the North face to breach the Second Step strata through the beginning of the Great (Norton) Couloir was a potential alternative to the ridge route, but it is rarely used.

 Erection of the camps

 The positions of the high camps were planned before the expedition took place.
 Camp I (5400 m) was erected as an intermediate camp at the entrance of the East Rongbuk Glacier to the main valley.
 Camp II (about 6000 m) was erected as another intermediate camp, halfway to Camp III (advanced base camp, 6400 m) about 1 km from the icy slopes leading up to the North Col.

 Supplies were transported by about 150 porters from base camp to advanced base camp.
-The porters were paid around 1 shilling per day.
+The porters were paid around one shilling per day.
 At the end of April, they expanded the camp positions, a job which was finished in the first week of May.

 Further climbing activities were delayed because of a snow storm.
 On 15 May, the expedition members received the blessings of the Lama at the Rongbuk Monastery.
-As the weather started to improve, Norton, Mallory, Somervell and Odell arrived on 19 May at Camp III.
+As the weather started to improve, Norton, Mallory, Somervell, and Odell arrived on 19 May at Camp III.
 One day later, they started to fix ropes on the icy slopes to the North Col. They erected Camp IV on 21 May at a height of 7000 m.

 Once again the weather conditions deteriorated.
-John de Vars Hazard remained in Camp IV on the North Col with 12 porters and little food.
-Eventually, Hazard was able to climb down, but only 8 porters came with him.
-The other 4 porters, who had become ill, were rescued by Norton, Mallory and Somervell.
-The whole expedition returned to Camp I. There, 15 porters who had demonstrated the most strength and competence in climbing were elected as so called "tigers".
+John de Vars Hazard remained in Camp IV on the North Col with twelve porters and little food.
+Eventually, Hazard was able to climb down, but only eight porters came with him.
+The other four porters, who had become ill, were rescued by Norton, Mallory, and Somervell.
+The whole expedition returned to Camp I. There, fifteen porters who had demonstrated the most strength and competence in climbing were elected as so called "tigers".